brightspot/react-examples/graphql-schema-versioning/README.md

 Firstly, you need to write a query that returns the schema versions you want to compare.

-To filter the required schema versions, the example queries a specific endpoint using its label, organized the retrieved versions by timestamp and queries only for the `timestamp` and `schema` fields.
-Within the `schema` field, we fetched the `publicUrl` field.
+To filter the required schema versions, the example queries a specific endpoint using its label, organized the retrieved versions by timestamp and queries only for the `schema` field, within the `schema` field, the `publicUrl` field.

 The `publicUrl` field is integral as this is where the schema itself is stored.